tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 2. Navigate to "windy.com/plugins"  (do not go to windy.com as that will redirect you to the App which you do not want)

-3. Select “Load plugin directly from URL”

-4. Paste the same string as above after the url already present in the input box.
+3. SoarCalc should appear in the list of available plug-ins.
+If so simply select it, otherwise please follow [Load plugin directly from URL](#load-plugin-directly-from-url).

-5. Press "install untrusted plugin" and you will see a message telling you that SoarCalc will be available on the main menu.
-However, the add-in is not yet available in this tab.
+4. The plug-in is now installed.
+However, it is not yet available in this browser tab so close this tab.

-6. Close this browser tab.

-7. Navigate to "windy.com/plugin/soarcalc" in a new window/tab and SoarCalc will appear at the bottom of the screen.
+5. Navigate to "windy.com/plugin/soarcalc" in a new window/tab and SoarCalc will appear at the bottom of the screen.

-8. It will always be necessary to use "windy.com/plugin/soarcalc" so you may want to create a shortcut to that.
+6. It will always be necessary to use "windy.com/plugin/soarcalc" so you may want to create a shortcut to that.

-9. Ignore the button inviting you to "Download App".
+7. Ignore the button inviting you to "Download App".

+### Load plugin directly from URL

+If "SoarCalc" is not found in the list of plug-ins then it is still possible to install directly from the URL...

+1. Select “Load plugin directly from URL”

+2. Paste this string after the url already present in the input box:

+          12216047/windy-plugin-soarcalc/1.0.4/plugin.min.js

+3. Press "install untrusted plugin" and SoarCalc will be available on the main menu.

 ## Getting Started